keithmaguire/keithmaguire.github.com/articles/removing-comments-from-australian-news-sites.md

 The sites which will be affected by the script will appear in a list after you clink on the Install button.

 If you want to look through the rules before installing click on **Show CSS**.
-You'll see that rather than do a general rule to get rid of anything that might be a comment on any page I've added particular rules for each individual site.
+You'll see that rather than do a general rule to get rid of anything that might be a comment on any page I've added particular rules for each individual site (or group of sites if they're all working with the same structure).

 I don't think that comments on web sites are necessarily a bad thing - just because they're unbearable on news sites at the moment doesn't mean that they're useless elsewhere - so I'd rather have them appear as the default and choose on an individual basis when they go away.

-It will be updated as and when either I look at a news site I've not looked at before or a site changes or a site which has good comments turns into a site with stupid comments.
+The usrscript will be updated as and when either I look at a news site I've not looked at before or a site changes or a site which has good comments turns into a site with stupid comments.